bitfocus/companion-module-etc-eos/companion/HELP.md

 | catX_wheel_Y_oscname         | OSC path value (from label)            |

 There is a sample Stream Deck + configuration file in the github repository that demonstrates how this can be used effectively to manage all encoders on a single Stream Deck + page.

+## Group labels

+To allow the use of buttons to select groups, and capture the group label for use on the buttons, there are a set of variables that hold this information.

+Currently the first 30 groups are captured:

+group_label_1 through group_label_30

 ## Feedbacks